Syrine28/overlap_reg/README.md

 We then plotted the loss function to be able to see a clear minimum and extract from that the value of the offset (the loss function also returns the best offset).

-An example of a plot for a horizontal alignment :
 The shift number is added to the coordinate where we start sweeping in the picture and the sum gives the best offset for the alignment.